MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Get-CsCloudCallDataConnectorConfiguration.md

 To refer to the global settings, use this syntax: -Identity global.
 To refer to a collection configured at the site scope, use syntax similar to this: -Identity site:Redmond.
 Note that you cannot use wildcards when specifying an Identity.
-If you need to use wildcards then use the Filter parameter instead.
+If you need to use wildcards, use the Filter parameter instead.

-If this parameter is not specified then the Get-CsCloudCallDataConnectorConfiguration cmdlet returns a collection of all the CloudCallDataConnector configuration settings currently in use in the organization.
+If this parameter is not specified, the Get-CsCloudCallDataConnectorConfiguration cmdlet returns a collection of all the CloudCallDataConnector configuration settings currently in use in the organization.

 ```yaml
 Type: XdsIdentity